eser1/animated-parakeet/README.md

 <hr>
 <ul>
   <li>1.Download code in zip format.</li>
-  <li>2.Open "titanic.py" file with any editor supports pyhton.</li>
+  <li>2.Open 'titanic.py' file with any editor supports pyhton.</li>
   <li>3.Run the code.</li>
   <li>4.Accuracy score will be printed in the console.</li>
-  <li>5.Submission file will be created in the main folder as "submission.csv". </li>
+  <li>5.Submission file will be created in the main folder as 'submission.csv'. </li>
   <li>6.You can view submission.csv file.</li>
 </ul>
 <hr>